|Catalogue of the records held at Museum of the Mind|

-A trial version of the catalogue to the records held at Bethlem Royal Hospital Archives and Museum can be accessed from this page using the sidebar navigation.
+A trial version of the catalogue to the records held at Museum of the Mind can be accessed from this page using the sidebar navigation.
 The catalogue is structured so as to make browsing easy.
 Alternately, you may search the Archives and Museum website, including the entirety of the archives catalogue.

 Clicking on Home will take you to a page containing a table of contents which groups the various archive series into fourteen broad categories.
 This allows you to specify the type of record you are interested in, instead of having to trawl through a long list of all our archives series.